Introduction to CSS Cursor

 Output: Saving this code and running or opening the file through a browser will fetch the following result.

-- This is a very basic use of a cursor, for demo purposes.
-A developer can use as many types of cursor as needed, depending on the requirement.
+- This is a very basic use of a cursor for demo purposes.
+Depending on the requirement, a developer can use as many types of cursor as needed.

 3. Inline CSS Cursor

-- This example uses the inline style of CSS for demonstrating the Cursor property offered by the language.
+- This example uses the inline style of CSS to demonstrate the Cursor property the language offers.

-- We will directly code the HTML page and will style the element, within the element tag using style parameter.
+- We will code the HTML page directly and style the element within the element tag using the style parameter.
 The final HTML code should be similar to the following code:

 Code: